ferdy/.emacs.d/README.md

 This is the Emacs configuration I use everyday.

 ##Notes
-I use Emacs on [Debian Jessie](https://www.debian.org) (amd64), so this configuration targets **Debian-based** systems.
-However, it has been tested on a wide range of GNU/Linux distributions.
+- I use Emacs on [Debian Jessie](https://www.debian.org) (amd64), so this configuration targets **Debian-based** systems.
+However, it has been tested on a wide range of GNU/Linux distributions;

-The `esetup` script helps to create the required environment.
+- the `esetup` script helps to create the required environment.
 It installs all the necessary tools automatically, provided the user has `sudo` privileges.
-The script must be run *before* starting Emacs for the first time.
+The script must be run *before* starting Emacs for the first time;

-This configuration requires an Emacs version built from development sources.
+- This configuration requires an Emacs version built from development sources.
 It does not work with older versions.

 ##Setup
 On your **Debian-based** machine: